firebase/functions-samples/README.md

 ### [Full-text search via Algolia](/fulltext-search)

-Enable full text search on firebase database elements by using an Algolia hosted search service.
+Enable full-text search on firebase database elements by using an Algolia hosted search service.

 ## Contributing